-Implementing the state water plan is a multi-phased process, as directed by the Texas Legislature.
+Implementation of the state water plan is a multi-phased process, as directed by the Texas Legislature.
 Water supply projects are conceived at the local and regional levels, then evaluated and recommended by the 16 regional water planning groups.
 Any political subdivision sponsor of a recommended water management strategy project with associated capital costs in the most recently adopted five-year state water plan can apply for assistance under the SWIFT program.
-The obligations issued by participants and purchased by the TWDB are called "political subdivision obligations."
-Financing for planning, acquisition, design, and construction costs are available with multi-year commitment options.
-Applications for TWDB financial assistance are ranked according to criteria directed by the legislature.
 The TWDB can provide assistance in three broad categories:

-- 1) The purchase of low-interest obligations, which provide a subsidy of interest rates beginning immediately and through the life of the obligations - 2) Board Participation, in which the TWDB assumes an ownership interest in the excess capacity of a project that permits incremental repurchase by the political subdivision over time - 3) Deferred debt obligations, which can be used for planning and design with principal and interest deferred up to eight years or the end of construction, whichever is sooner
+- 1) The purchase of low-interest obligations, which provide a subsidy of interest rates beginning immediately and through the life of the obligations. - Board Participation, in which the TWDB assumes an ownership interest in the excess capacity of a project that permits incremental repurchase by the political subdivision over time. - 3) Deferred debt obligations, which can be used for planning and design with principal and interest deferred up to eight years or the end of construction, whichever is sooner.